 The effective interest method is used in the calculation of the amortised cost of a financial asset and in the allocation of the interest revenue in profit or loss over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash inflows through the expected life of the financial asset to the gross carrying amount of the financial asset that shows the amortised cost of the financial asset, before adjusting for any loss allowance.
 When calculating the effective interest rate, the Group estimates the expected cash flows by considering all the contractual terms of the financial instrument (for example, prepayment, extension, call and similar options) but does not consider the expected credit losses.
 The calculation includes all fees and points paid or received between parties to the contract that are an integral part of the effective interest rate, transaction costs, and all other premiums or discounts.
-There is an assumption that the cash flows and the expected life of a group of similar financial instruments can be estimated reliably.
-However, when it is not possible to reliably estimate the cash flows or the expected life of a financial instrument (or group of financial instruments).
+There is an assumption that the cash flows and the expected life of a group of financial instruments), the Group uses the contractual cash flows over the full contractual term of the financial instruments).